The Space Shuttle – A Thirty-Year Engineering Legacy

-Movies have portrayed the Orbiter (commonly called the Space Shuttle) as flying like an airplane through space and even going to our Moon.
+Movies have portrayed the Orbiter (commonly called the Space Shuttle) flying like an airplane through space and even going to our Moon.
 Do you think this is possible?
-What is the real mission of the Space Shuttle and how does it accomplish this mission?
+What was the real purpose of the Space Shuttle and how did it accomplish this mission?

 This module is appropriate for video conference AND web conference presentation.

-The learners will begin by learning that the space shuttle has been flying for nearly thirty years.
+The learners will begin by learning that the space shuttle flew for over thirty years.